deepnsoul/TIL/foundations/concepts.md

 Infovis Basic Concepts
 ======================

-coursera **[Information Visualization: Foundations](https://www.coursera.org/learn/information-visualization-fundamentals/)** course fundamental concepts in Week1 by **Enrico Bertini** at New York University Tandon School of Engineering
+coursera **[Information Visualization: Foundations](https://www.coursera.org/learn/information-visualization-fundamentals/)** course in week1 by **Enrico Bertini** at New York University Tandon School of Engineering

 What is Information Visualization?
 ----------------------------------